particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 Particle device.
 The device layer is marked as unhealthy, and we see that the device is unresponsive.

-Anytime the Remote Diagnostic tests fail, there will be a course of action suggested in the test results summary.
+Anytime the Health Check tests fail, there will be a course of action suggested in the test results summary.
 These calls-to-action are designed to help your team quickly identify a solution to the connectivity issue that has arisen.
 In this scenario, the call to action